EdenKupe/anarchysf/pages/c/JohnCarnell,ed..md

 title: "John Carnell, ed. - New Writings in SF–1"
 ---

-The first of a long series of original anthologies, it was  briefly reviewed in Freedom in 1965, where it was described as "a well  balanced collection" (anon.
+The first of a long series of original anthologies, it was  briefly reviewed in <em>Freedom</em> in 1965, where it was described as "a well  balanced collection" (anon.
 1965).
 It is actually mediocre sf.